 The Foundation and the Washington Legal Clinic for the Homeless (WLCH), a non-profit corporation, executed a new lease agreement effective November 15, 2009 through November 14, 2010.
 The lease is renewable for additional consecutive one-year periods at WLCH's election.
 WLCH is required to pay the Foundation an annual Fixed Use Fee of One Dollar per year and has exercised its option to renew on a year-to-year basis.

-The fair market value of the rental income and grant expense related to the agreement was \$139,056 and \$158,182 for the eleven months ended September 2013 and year ended October 31, 2012, respectively, and is included in the statements of activities.
+The fair market value of the rental income and grant expense related to the agreement was \$157,663 and \$139,056 for the year ended September 2014 and eleven months ended September 30, 2013, respectively, and is included in the statements of activities.